You Don't Love Me (No, No, No): Background

 'Cause you left me baby, and I got no place to go now ...

-Dawn Penn's "You Don't Love Me" was a major hit in Jamaica.
+Penn's "You Don't Love Me" was a major hit in Jamaica.
 Based on this success she recorded some other songs, such as "Blue Yes Blue" and a reggae cover version of Scottish singer Lulu's "To Sir with Love".
 Despite her initial success, Penn decided to take a break from singing, which lasted 17 years.
 In the late 1980s, after working for banks, accountant agencies, and airlines, she returned to Jamaica in the hopes of reviving her career.
 In the early 1990s, she re-recorded a version of "You Don't Love Me" with the new title "You Don't Love Me (No, No, No)".
-The noted Jamaican production team Steely & Clevie produced it and it featured an updated dancehall arrangement.
+The noted Jamaican production team Steely & Clevie produced it, featuring an updated dancehall arrangement.
 Songwriting is credited to Penn, Cobbs, and Diddley.

 Chart performance

 In the United States, "You Don't Love Me (No, No, No)" peaked at number 58 on the Billboard Hot 100 chart; it remained on the chart for 12 weeks.
 It also peaked at number 42 on the Billboard Hot R&B Singles chart, number 41 on the Billboard Hot R&B Airplay chart, and number 45 on the Billboard Hot 100 Airplay chart.
 In the Flanders region of Belgium, "You Don't Love Me (No, No, No)" debuted at number 44 on the chart week of 23 July 1994, and peaked at number eight in its eighth week; it remained on the chart for a total of 13 weeks.
 The song placed within the top 20 in Austria and Switzerland, peaking at numbers 13 and 17, respectively.
-"You Don't Love Me (No, No, No)" also reached number 25 in New Zealand and number 38 in the Netherlands, and peaked at number 41 in both France and Germany.
+"You Don't Love Me (No, No, No)" also reached number 20 in Israel, number 25 in New Zealand and number 38 in the Netherlands, and peaked at number 41 in both France and Germany.
 In the United Kingdom, the song debuted at number nine on the UK Singles Chart during the week of 11 June 1994, later peaking at number three and remaining in the position for two consecutive weeks.
 It also reached number one on the UK Dance Singles chart by Music Week in the same period.